Finish what you start!

 What happens though, when you find yourself heading towards your destination and then suddenly you begin wondering why you even began the journey?

 A few months ago I made a bold declaration.
-I was going to interview 50 badass women in 50 days.
+I was going to interview 50 badass women in 50 days on Bitches Work.

 - I wanted to reach out to women that inspired me

 - I wanted to push myself to talk about Bitches Work with strangers

 - I wanted to become better at conducting interviews